Application Process

 This is an accordion element with a series of buttons that open and close related content panels.

-Try refreshing the page in your browser.
-Try using a different browser.
-If you are still unsuccessful, please send the documents in an email attachment to the Graduate Admissions Advisor.
+Refreshing the page in your browser or use a different browser to access the application.
+If you are still unsuccessful, send your documents in an email attachment to the Graduate Advisor and Admissions Coordinator.

 After you submit your application, follow the instructions provided in the email sent to you from the Office of Graduate Admissions to check your application status.
-It will take us some time to process your materials, so please be patient!
+It will take us some time to process your materials.
+Please be patient!

 When are applications reviewed?

-Faculty members will begin reviewing files after the December 1st deadline and the department will send letters of admission or refusal by mid-February.
+Faculty members begin reviewing applicant materials after the December 1 due date.
+The Department of History will send letters of admission or refusal by mid-February.

 What if my letters of recommendation or test scores aren’t received by December 1?

 As long as you have paid the application fee and submitted your application by December 1, your submission will be considered for admission.
-We do understand that some of these items may trickle in after the application deadline; however, please note that incomplete application materials make faculty consideration of applications difficult.
+We understand that some items might arrive after the application due date.
+Please note that an incomplete application makes faculty consideration of applications difficult.

-How many applications do you receive each year and how many students do you admit?
+How many applications do you receive each year?

-We receive 250-350 applications each year.
-We generally admit only students to whom we can offer a multi-year funding guarantee.
-In recent years, offers of admission have been extended to anywhere from 25-35 students.
+The Department of History receives 250-350 applications each year.
+Generally, we only admit students to whom we can offer a multi-year funding guarantee.
+In recent years, offers of admission have been extended to 25 students.

-What is the average GPA for an admitted student?
+What is the average GPA for admitted students?

 The Graduate School requires a 3.0 undergraduate GPA.
 Most students admitted to the Department of History have an undergraduate GPA of 3.5 or higher in history-related courses.